What the Hell Are Jon Gruden and the NFL's Raiders Doing Right Now?

 We all had a nice little laugh when Jon Gruden talked about bringing football back to 1998.

-The new head coach of the Oakland Raiders made that comment during his Scouting Combine press conference.
+The new head coach of the Oakland Raiders made that comment during his NFL Scouting Combine press conference.
 He seemed nostalgic for simpler times while referencing the year when his first stint as the Raiders sideline boss began.

 Much has changed in two decades around the NFL.
 Or in one decade, which is the amount of time between when Gruden last wore a headset for coaching purposes, and not for broadcasting in the Monday night booth.

-For reasons only clear to him it seems he was very serious about climbing into his football time machine.
+For reasons only clear to him it seems he was serious about climbing into his football time machine.
 We know this because of more than just his words, and the comedy routine in Indianapolis.
-Now his actions are doing the talking, and they’re much louder, and just as baffling.
+Now his actions are doing the talking, and they're much louder, and just as baffling.

 The Raiders made a series of moves Thursday that came straight from Gruden's 2008 blueprint, or worse, 1998.
 Add them up, and all that's left is a dark cloud of confusion.

-First the Raiders signed free agent running back Doug Martin, who’s now two years removed from being relevant.
+First the Raiders signed free-agent running back Doug Martin, who's now two years removed from being relevant.
 Then they signed an aging and slowing Jordy Nelson, which apparently meant fellow veteran wide receiver Michael Crabtree became expendable, and he was released.

 The latter two moves—which amount to replacing Crabtree with Nelson—strain the mind most, so let's dive into that oddness first.